-Below: The three health communications pillars within the Zespri healthy strategy Zespri has researched the health benefits of kiwifruit for many years, and recently, these findings were overlaid with what consumers felt is important.
+Zespri has researched the health benefits of kiwifruit for many years, and recently, these findings were overlaid with what consumers felt is important.
 This determined Zespri's health marketing strategy.
 The diagram below summarises the health benefits of kiwifruit into three pillars.
-Each pillar represents a proposition that has scientific evidence of a health benefit, as well as being important in the minds of consumers, which in turn is a reason why they would purchase kiwifruit.
+Each pillar represents a proposition that has scientific evidence of a health benefit, as well as being important in the minds of consumers, which in turn is a reason why they'd purchase kiwifruit.
+For more on the health benefits of Kiwifruit see Chapter 4 Science and Sustainability.